Why Should You Live On Campus?

 Living on campus puts you closer to faculty, classes, the library, the fitness center, dining facilities, and more.
 Parking (for upperclass students), Zip Cars and rentable bikes are available to students

-To decide which housing option is best for you, review the additional pages above and learn what each option has to offer or review our floor plan page.
+To decide which housing option is best for you, review each upperclassmen housing page to learn what each option has to offer or review our floor plan page.

 We offer traditional corridor style housing, suite style housing, and apartment style housing.
 Students can live independently or with two to five friends in a variety of options in our on-campus housing.

 For room changes, see the room change request guidelines page.